monikkinom/assignmenthelper/README.md

 # assignmenthelper
 Collaborative tool for students to help them complete and organise assignments.

-Made this Django webapp in college for a hackathon.
+Made this responsive Django webapp in college for a hackathon.
 This aims to solve a major problem prevalent in colleges that still stress on rote learning.
 Share and learn from other students and quickly complete all your assignments! <br/>

 Features <br/>